Can I Buy a Car through My Business?

 Keep detailed records of all expenses related to the car, including fuel, maintenance, and insurance.
 Good record-keeping will make tax reporting easier and ensure you can claim all eligible deductions.

-Buying a car through a limited company can offer tax savings and business benefits, but it’s important to weigh these against the potential tax liabilities and costs.
+Buying a car through limited company can offer tax savings and business benefits, but it’s important to weigh these against the potential tax liabilities and costs.
 Consider your business’s needs and how much you will use the vehicle for work.
 If your usage is significant, buying a car through your company may be beneficial.
 However, if you only need a car occasionally, claiming mileage for your personal car could be more cost-effective.

 To make the most of your decision, it’s best to consult with an accountant for limited company who can guide you on how to maximise your tax benefits while ensuring the option is financially sound for your company.